(b. 1980, Wrocław, Poland)

-As a university professor, he runs the Visual Cognition Studio; dean of the Doctoral School of the Academy of Fine Arts in Wrocław.
-In 2010–2017, he was a member of the first Academy of Young Scientists and Artists in Poland.
-Multiple scholarship holder of the Minister of Culture and National Heritage and the Minister of Science and Higher Education.
-Laureate of prestigious grants from the Foundation for Polish Science.
-Author of scientific articles, participant of numerous conferences and art exhibitions.
+He is a visual artist, mathematician and science promoter.
+He graduated from the Faculty of Mathematics and Computer Science of the University of Wrocław and the Faculty of Graphics and Media Art of the Academy of Fine Arts in Wrocław.
+As a university professor, he runs the Visual Cognition Studio; dean of the Doctoral School of the Academy of Art and Design in Wrocław.
+In the years 2010–2017, he was a member of the first Academy of Young Scholars and Artists in Poland.
+He is a multiple scholarship holder of the Minister of Culture and National Heritage and the Minister of Science and Higher Education as well as a laureate of prestigious grants from the Foundation for Polish Science.
+He is an author of scientific articles, participant of numerous conferences and art exhibitions.

+In my creative, research and didactic work, I focus mainly on the relationship between art and science.
+At a certain distance from the dominant art&science trend in this area, I penetrate the thread of these relations, known as the cognition art, which I define on my own.
 The installations I create are mainly inspired by mathematics, physics and philosophy.
 In addition to caring for the aesthetic value of these works, I place a clear emphasis on their cognitive aspect.
 I am convinced that art can and should play an important role in presenting complex scientific problems.

 From a research perspective, I am particularly interested in the role of visual perception and imagination in human cognition, both colloquial and scientific.
 In the area of my research interests there are such detailed issues as: cognitive mechanisms and thought archetypes in art and science; the role of visual imagination in scientific discovery; pictorial components of creative intuition; visual cognitive metaphors; perceptual and analog errors and paradoxes and discrete information coding systems.